Debug

 template<typename VectorType>

-static void print(VectorType &&vec, const int &partyID = 0)
+static void print(VectorType &&vec, int partyID = 0)

 Print a vector on a single party.